Senyeah/APIEngine/README.md

 ### Your first endpoint

+#### Defining the endpoints

 You need to define what endpoints your API will provide, and where those requests should go when they are received.
 A simple definition file may be the following:

 ```
 export GET "/info" to "InfoRequest" in "info.php"
 ```

-In this example, we are `export`ing all `GET` requests to the `InfoRequest` class inside `info.php`.
+In this example, we are `export`ing all `GET` requests your server receives to `/info` to the `InfoRequest` class inside `info.php`.
 You then invoke APIEngine on the client side, which generates the necessary folders and files, ready to be pushed to the server.

 The definition file is passed as the standard input to the `apiengine create` command, using something like: